csiro-data-school/python/_episodes/10-syntax.md

 We have also seen how triple quotes can be used for multi-line comments (or string values assigned to a variable).

-See episodes such as "Python Values and their Type", "Expressions", "Lists", "Writing Functions", and "Dictionaries" for additional examples of brackets and quotes.
+See episodes such as "Python Values and their Type", "Expressions", "Lists", and "Dictionaries" for additional examples of brackets and quotes.

 {% include links.md %}